flixstn/EAST-Text-Detection/README.md

-# EAST-Text-Detection
+# EAST: An Efficient and Accurate Scene Text Detector
-A Rust implementation of the EAST text detector with OpenCV
+This is a Rust implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2)